snakemake/snakemake/docs/snakefiles/remote_files.rst

             touch {output}
             """

-Since one has to define the full path on the iRODS server, the zone parameter is determined from that and such it is an optional parameter.
+Since one has to define the full path on the iRODS server, the ``zone`` parameter is determined from that path (the first parent folder) and such it is an optional parameter, existing only for completeness.

-iRODS actually does not save the timestamp from your original file but creates its own timestamp of the upload time.
-When downloading it does not take the timestamp from the remote file, the file will have the timestamp when it was downloade.
-Such we create a metadata entry to store the original file stamp from your system and alter the timestamp of the downloaded file accordingly.
-We write the entries `atime`, `ctime` and `mtime`.

 By default, temporary stored local files are removed.
-You can specify anyway the parameter `overwrite` to tell iRODS to overwrite existing files that are downloaded, because iRODS complains if a local file already exists when a download attempt is issued.
+You can specify anyway the parameter ``overwrite`` to tell iRODS to overwrite existing files that are downloaded, because iRODS complains if a local file already exists when a download attempt is issued.